AdemFatih/MikroTask/Readme.txt

 Maven 2.22.2

-Chrome and Chromedriver (Ul tests use Chrome by default, can be changed in config)
+Mozilla Firefox (Ul tests use Firefoxby default, can be changed in config)

 Java 11 - version 11